kibshh/smart-home-firmware/drivers/rmt/README.md

 - Automatic cleanup of encoders, carriers, filters, and event queues
 - Hardened deinit that forces deletion of all active channels
 - Proper mutex cleanup in all scenarios

+### Channel Allocation Protection

+The driver implements global channel allocation tracking to prevent conflicts between multiple contexts:

+- **Global tracking**: Each RMT channel (TX and RX) can only be allocated to one context at a time
+- **Automatic checks**: Before allocating a channel, the driver verifies it's not already in use by another context
+- **Error handling**: Returns `ESP_ERR_INVALID_STATE` if attempting to use a channel already allocated to another context
+- **Automatic release**: Channel allocations are automatically released when channels are deleted or contexts are deinitialized

+This ensures that multiple driver instances cannot accidentally conflict by trying to use the same hardware RMT channel simultaneously.

 ## Usage Examples